What is the Professional Development Academy?

-The Professional Development Institute, established in 2002, is a center dedicated to providing tailored development programs to foster career growth for targeted employee groups and to support Duke's staffing needs.
+The Professional Development Academy, established in 2002, is a center dedicated to providing tailored development programs to foster career growth for targeted employee groups and to support Duke's staffing needs.
 Professional development specialists, working with recruiters in Human Resources, will train, develop and help staff who aspire to be promoted or to transfer to new opportunities.

-The Professional Development Institute was created to expand Duke's staff development opportunities and support the staffing needs of the organization.
+The Professional Development Academy was created to expand Duke's staff development opportunities and support the staffing needs of the organization.
 Developing the skills and talents of current Duke staff to fill critical job needs through internal promotion or transfer has several advantages over hiring external candidates.
 Some of these advantages include quicker productivity and proficiency, since incumbents understand the Duke culture, increased loyalty and retention due to investment in our own workforce, increased staff satisfaction with more career development opportunities, a more diverse workforce reduced turnover and improved productivity.

 Good supervisors play a critical role in helping Duke develop a positive work environment dedicated to excellence in education, research and patient care.
 Supervisors are the front line for any organization, so developing strong, supportive supervisors is one of the best way to improve individual and operational performance, increase staff retention, and enhance the overall work environment.
 New supervisors are sometimes hired or promoted into positions with management responsibility without any support or training regarding how to deal with the challenge of people management, financial management and budgeting, or project management.